03 Jan Caring for a Cat With Few or No Teeth

 Most cats will lose one or more teeth during their lifespan due to periodontal disease or tooth resorption.
 Gingivostomatitis may also be present.
 This is an oral condition in which the immune system has an overzealous response to plaque on the teeth leading to severe and debilitating oral pain.
 Treatment for gingivostomatitis is either partial or full mouth extractions.
 Extraction therapy is generally successful.
 Cats are more likely to eat consistently after painful teeth are removed and the associated inflammation has decreased or resolved.

-How Does a Toothless Cat Eat?
+How Does a Cat Eat After Tooth Loss?

 Many felines can eat and manage very well without teeth.
 Cat teeth are pointed and are used more for grabbing and shearing rather than chewing or grinding purposes.
 The cat tongue, which is covered with many rough “Velcro” like papilla, helps propel food (including prey) to the back of the oral cavity before it is then swallowed.